What is EMDR?

 EMDR was discovered by accident in 1987 by a psychologist named Dr. Francine Shapiro.
 While walking in a park and thinking about some disturbing memories, she noticed that her eyes spontaneously moved from side to side.
 After these eye movements, she found that her disturbing thoughts were less upsetting.

 Intrigued by this experience, Dr. Shapiro began researching whether deliberate eye movements could help people process troubling memories.
 Her initial studies showed promising results, and she developed a structured approach that became EMDR therapy.
-Since then, EMDR has been extensively researched and is now recognized worldwide as an effective treatment for trauma and many other conditions.
+Since then, EMDR has been extensively researched and is now recognized worldwide.
+In clinical settings, therapist-led EMDR is used as an effective treatment for trauma and other conditions by trained professionals.

 How Our Brains Process Experiences